divinites/LatexEquationPreview/README.md

 - equation_background_color is the color of preview background.

-- equation_inline/block_size is to adjust the font size of inline/block equations.
+- equation_inline_size is to adjust the font size of inline equations.

+- equation_inline_position is the control where to show the inline equation preview, default value is "right", which means the preview will show after the equation representation.
+If it is set to "left", the preview will show before the equation representation.

 - auto_comile is an amazing feature, it will simultaneously compile the equations that users are writing and show it in the phantom.